-Based on the Section 251 budget summary for 2018/2019 and uprated, the total expenditure on adoption services is £339,999,033 up from £308,902,924 in 2018..
-This comprises staff and overhead costs associated with adoption, including the costs of social workers recruiting and assessing prospective adopters, supporting existing prospective adopters, and costs related to post-adoption support services.
+Based on the Section 251 budget summary for 2019/2020 and uprated, the total expenditure on adoption services is £337,413,180 down from £339,999,033 in 2020.2 This comprises staff and overhead costs associated with adoption, including the costs of social workers recruiting and assessing prospective adopters, supporting existing prospective adopters, and costs related to post-adoption support services.
 Support services can include: financial support; services to enable discussion groups for adoptive children/parents and birth parents or guardians; contact and mediation assistance; therapeutic services; counselling, advice and information.
 Provision of adoption support is based on assessed needs.
 Financial payments are made depending on the needs of the child and are means-tested.
-Expenditure on care placements for children with a placement order and waiting to be adopted is excluded, as are any direct social work costs for adopted children.
+Expenditure on care placements for children with a placement order and waiting to be adopted is excluded, as are any direct social work costs for adopted children.2

-Based on returns from 30 local authorities which form part of the Chartered Institute of Public Finance & Accountancy (CIPFA) benchmarking clubs (https://www.cipfa.org/services/benchmarking), the average spend per authority on adoption services in 2017 was £2,659,300 compared with £2,424,700 in 2016.
+Based on returns from 30 local authorities which form part of the Chartered Institute of Public Finance & Accountancy (CIPFA) benchmarking clubs, the average spend per authority on adoption services in 2017 was £2,659,300 compared with £2,424,700 in 2016.
 No data beyond 2017 is being collected by CIPFA.
 In 2017, 23 per cent of total spend was attributed to social workers (including agency staff, floating staff, staff off sick) and includes pay, overtime, national insurance and any pension contributions.
-Seven per cent was allocated to costs relating to all other adoption service staff, 22 per cent to other direct costs (including adoption support), 3 per cent to service overheads (property costs relating to service provision, cost of Head of Service and management, business support, the adoption management team and procurement, and nearly 7 per cent to corporate overheads.
+Seven per cent was allocated to costs relating to all other adoption service staff, 22 per cent to other direct costs (including adoption support), three per cent to service overheads (property costs relating to service provision, cost of Head of Service and management, business support, the adoption management team and procurement, and nearly seven per cent to corporate overheads.
 Thirty nine per cent of expenditure was attributed to the adoption allowance.

-At year end 31 March 2019, 5,450 children had a placement order; 58,260 had a care order and there was a voluntary agreement (S20) in place for 14,130.
-There were 3,570 looked-after children adopted during the year ending 31 March 2018.
-A placement order is dispensed by the court and authorises the local authority to find, match and place a child with prospective adopters, and is revoked once the adoption order is made.
+At year end 31 March 2021, 4,070 children had a placement order; 80,850 had a care order and there was a voluntary agreement (S20) in place for 28,010.3 There were 2,870 looked-after children adopted during the year ending 31 March 2021.3 A placement order is dispensed by the court and authorises the local authority to find, match and place a child with prospective adopters, and is revoked once the adoption order is made.4